mongodb/chatbot/docs/docs/ingest/configuration-reference.md

 };
 ```

-For more information on fine tuning the `ChunkOptions`, refer to [Refine the Chunking Strategy](./optimize.md#refine-the-chunking-strategy) in the Fine Tuning documentation.
+For more information on optimizing the `ChunkOptions`, refer to [Refine the Chunking Strategy](./optimize.md#refine-the-chunking-strategy) in the Optimization documentation.